 Knowing how to manage money is a key to making money.
 In the modern financial landscape, experts know how to invest, manage, and capitalize on financial opportunities – skills you’ll develop here at GMercyU.

-Expand your skills and increase your earning potential!
-For students with a GPA of 3.0 or higher, GMercyU offers a unique 4+1 MBA option that allows you to earn both a Bachelor of Science in Finance degree and a master’s degree in business administration (MBA) in just five years.
+Boost your employability and earning potential by earning your MBA.
+With GMercyU's unique 4 +1 MBA, students with a GPA of 3.0 or higher can earn both a bachelor of science degree in finance and a master’s degree in business administration (MBA) in just five years.

 Gwynedd Mercy University’s well-rounded program will help you develop specialized finance skills while building your communication and leadership abilities, highly prized skills in today's marketplace.
 And, you’ll enjoy access to networking opportunities that will build your business contacts before you've graduated.

-Take advantage of the unique learning opportunities available in our financial trading room equipped with a real-time stock ticker.
+Take advantage of the unique learning opportunities available in our financial trading room equipped with a real-time stock ticker and Stock-Trak® software for creating simulated investment portfolios.

 Dive deeply into several specialty areas, including investments, risk management, sports business finance, and taxation.